vojtikczhraje/simple-install/README.md

 <details>
 <summary><h2>TODO</h2></summary>

-- Fix adding 7-zip to context menu & Make it via powershell and not .reg
+- Add 7-zip to context menu via powershell and not .reg and in SAME FUNCTION

 </details>